What Was The Weather?

 A little bit of US history as memorialized in Longfellow’ long poem, The Midnight Ride of Paul Revere.

-My 5th grade teacher, Miss Meehan, wrote several stanzas on the blackboard (remember those?) and we had write them, ourselves, then memorize them.
+My 5th grade teacher, Miss Meehan, wrote several stanzas on the blackboard (remember those?) and had each student write them, ourselves, then memorize them.

 I’ve never forgotten those stanzas and am reminded of the history and Miss Meehan every April 18th, today.
 It’s important to remember our history and important people in our lives.
 Miss Meehan was a good teacher and that period in US history was, well, what can I say.